generate qr code java: Complete QR Code Signing Guide

 **Q:** *Can I use this in a multi‑threaded environment?*

-A: Yes, but create a separate Signature instance per thread—instances are not thread‑safe.
+**A:** Yes, but instantiate a separate `Signature` object per thread—instances are not thread‑safe.
 Use a processing queue for high‑concurrency scenarios.

 **Q:** *What's the file size impact of adding QR codes?*

-A: Minimal—typically 5‑20 KB per QR code depending on size and content.
-For most PDFs this is negligible, but account for storage if adding many QR codes to large batches.
+**A:** Minimal—typically 5‑20 KB per QR code depending on size and content.
+For most PDFs this is negligible, but factor it in when signing thousands of pages in batch jobs.

 **Tested With:** GroupDocs.Signature 23.12 for Java